emnopal/anime-recommendation/README.md

 then, type in the browser `http://127.0.0.1/api` or `http://127.0.0.1/docs` to see documentation.

 # SOON
-1. Upgrade to Elasticsearch to make search query faster
+1. Upgrade to Elasticsearch to make search query faster (partialy done)
 2. Update anime database